• Destinations

 Wednesday, January 14, 2026

-For many people in the UK, the appeal of the Caribbean remains as strong as ever.
+For many people in the UK, the appeal of a Caribbean cruise remains as strong as ever.
 What has changed is how some cruise passengers feel about travelling to, transiting through, or financially supporting the United States.

 With Donald Trump back in office and pursuing policies that many in the UK view as divisive and authoritarian, a growing number of passengers are choosing to avoid mainland US departure ports altogether.
 For these customers, this is not about inconvenience or airport formalities.
 It is about personal values and where they feel comfortable spending their money.